 What is ground contact time?

-Ground contact time is believed to be important for running efficiency; with faster ground contact times linked to improved efficiency.
+We believe ground contact time to be important for running efficiency; with faster ground contact times linked to improved efficiency.
 However, research in this area is mixed.
 And, whilst elite runners do have faster ground contact times, this is due in part to their faster running speeds.
-In fact, during the present study – ground contact time balance was far more predictive of running efficiency than ground contact time.
+In fact, during the present study — ground contact time balance was far more predictive of running efficiency than ground contact time.

-So, let’s take a look at ground contact time balance.
+So, let’s look at ground contact time balance.

 What is ground contact time balance?